Skip to main content

 The Last Wild Place

 Patagonia occupies a space in the imagination that very few destinations can match.
-It is the end of the world — literally and figuratively.
+It’s the end of the world — literally and figuratively.
 The landscapes here operate on a scale that makes human engineering feel modest.
 Glaciers the size of cities.
 Mountains that look like they were designed by someone who wanted to prove that nature could build cathedrals.
+Wind that’s been crossing the Pacific uninterrupted for thousands of miles.

-There is something about Patagonia that appeals specifically to people who think in systems.
+There’s something about Patagonia that appeals specifically to people who think in systems.
 The ecology here is visible and interconnected in ways that feel almost like watching a complex system in production.
 Glaciers feeding rivers feeding lakes feeding grasslands feeding wildlife.
-It is beautiful and logical at the same time.
+It’s beautiful and logical at the same time.
+For tech teams, that resonance runs deep.

-For groups, we often recommend combining a land-based Patagonia experience with an expedition cruise through the Chilean fjords.
-Ships like those operated by HX Expeditions navigate channels so narrow they feel like rivers, passing glaciers that extend from the Southern Patagonian Ice Field all the way to the sea.
+For groups, I often recommend combining a land-based Patagonia experience with an expedition cruise through the Chilean fjords.
+HX Expeditions navigates channels so narrow they feel like rivers, passing glaciers that extend from the Southern Patagonian Ice Field all the way to the sea.
+These are small-ship sailings with Zodiac landings at glacier faces and wildlife colonies that are inaccessible any other way.

 When to Go

 The Patagonian summer runs from November through March.
-December and January offer the most daylight and warmest temperatures.
-March brings autumn colors.
-The shoulder months offer lower prices and fewer hikers on the trails.
+December and January offer the most daylight and warmest temperatures (still averaging just 55-60°F — pack layers).
+February is peak season with the calmest winds.
+March brings autumn colors in the lenga forests — spectacular against the granite peaks.
+The shoulder months of November and late March offer lower prices, fewer hikers on the trails, and a wilder, more solitary feeling that some groups prefer.

 Highlights